 Easy 12-Minute Method for Hard-Boiled Eggs: Place eggs in a saucepan large enough to hold them in a single layer.
 Add cold water to cover the eggs by 1 inch.
 Heat over high heat just to boiling.
 Remove from the burner.
 Cover pan.
 Let eggs stand in hot water for about 12 minutes for large eggs (9 minutes for medium eggs; 15 minutes for extra large eggs).
 Drain.
 Shock the eggs in a bowl of ice water to cool them immediately.
 Hard-boiled eggs are easiest to peel right after cooling.

 — Get the kids in the kitchen with this simple fun twist on hard-boiled eggs.
-Substitute carrot sticks for the pretzels.

 — Banish the greenish ring.
 This harmless but unsightly discoloration that sometimes forms around hard-boiled yolks results from a reaction between sulfur in the egg white and iron in the yolk.
 It occurs when eggs have been cooked for too long or at too high a temperature.
 Our method – cooking eggs in hot, not boiling, water, then cooling immediately – minimizes this.

 — Food safety precaution: Piercing shells before cooking is not recommended.
 If not sterile, the piercer or needle can introduce bacteria into the egg.
 Also, piercing creates hairline cracks in the shell, through which bacteria can enter after cooking.

 — Never microwave eggs in shells.
 Steam builds up too quickly inside and eggs are likely to explode.

 — Very fresh eggs can be difficult to peel.
 To ensure easily peeled eggs, buy and refrigerate them a week to 10 days in advance of cooking.
 This brief “breather” allows the eggs time to take in air, which helps separate the membranes from the shell.